sjbmle/Vae_Skltn/README.md

   <img src="https://github.com/SB-27182/Vae_Set/blob/master/readme_images/explicit_probs.png" width=480 height=268 />
   </kbd>
 </p>
 Disentanglement/Independent-Component-Analysis in this setting, are the consequences of an orthogonal vector basis.
 Naturally, this opens the door for many new theoretical modifications of the VAE.
 Another generalized vector space that has caused revolutionary developments in NLP is the Fourier space.
 Indeed, attention-based/transformer models appear to use a frequency basis to encode latent signals of sequential data.
-There is a shared, mathematical core structure between transformers and VAEs.
 <br>